AgileRL/AgileRL/docs/evolvable_networks/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to mutate the architecture of neural networks seamlessly, we define the :class:`~agilerl.modules.base.EvolvableModule` base class as a building block
 for all networks used in AgileRL.
-This is nothing but a wrapper around :class:`~torch.nn.Module` that allows us to keep track of the methods that mutate a network
+This is nothing but a wrapper around ``torch.nn.Module`` that allows us to keep track of the methods that mutate a network
 in networks with nested evolvable modules.

 .. figure:: ../_static/module.png